 The variety of IBSE conceptualisations has consequences for the validity of analyses that attempt to synthesize the effects of IBSE (Furtak et al., 2012; Rönnebeck et al., 2016).
 To further add to this unclarity, the investigated age group is not always explicitly mentioned (Leuchter et al., 2014).
 Different conceptualisations may even be connected or related in different ways.
 For example, Martin-Hansen (2002) shows how different levels of guidance may fall on a continuum, and the level of guidance may vary over the course of teaching.
 Also, some conceptualisations may share values with other conceptualisations.
 However, if these unclarities can be lifted and relationships between conceptualisations be made clear, future syntheses of the effects of IBSE implementations can become potentially more valuable.

 The purpose of this study was to provide an analysis of theoretical positions implementations as they are described in the literature concerning IBSE in the age specific context ECE (4-8 years old).
-The intention was to perform this analysis by systematically reviewing the empirical literature using a mixed method design to capture both prevalent and more subtle themes.
+The intention was to perform this analysis by systematically reviewing the empirical literature using qualitative and quantitative methods design, which in a interplay mutually strengthen each other to capture both prevalent and more subtle themes.

 Our research questions were: